(AD 34-62)

 What would please the gods?
 It's the flesh, you know, which has

-Polluted our olive oil with cassia,
+Polluted our olive oil with cassia,4 and made nonsense

 Of the Tyrian purple, using it to steep fleeces